-The winning organization will receive a focused redesign that may include an identity, a website and other communications.
+The winning organization receives a focused redesign that may include an identity, a website and other communications.
 The scope of work is determined by the needs and the stated goals of the winning organization.

 Who should apply?

-We are looking for a smaller, established nonprofit, at least five years old, in need of a rebranding in order to get to the next level.
-This year we are focused on organizations within 150 miles of NYC.
+We look for a smaller, established nonprofit, at least five years old, in need of a rebranding in order to get to the next level.
+This year’s program focused on organizations within 150 miles of NYC.
 We’re eager to make an impact in our community.

 How Brand New Brand Works

 Brand New Brand judging happens in two rounds.
 First, IOP experts and our partners make an initial selection of semi-finalists.
 We ensure the semi-finalists meet all of the criteria for a successful partnership and agree to basic terms (i.e., be able to participate in the workshop, attend presentation sessions and be able to support the ongoing implementation of the new brand).
 Then, we engage the help of our expert independent judges, who select the recipient of Brand New Brand.

 Join our mailing list by subscribing in the sidebar to keep up to date with Brand New Brand announcements.

 Our 2016-2017 Judges